ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 All `_` in a pattern are effectively the same anonymous throwaway--none of them create variables.
 This makes `_` safe to use in any number of places in the pattern.

-In summary, wildcard patterns are a convenient way to say "match anything here, and I don't intend to use it."
+Wildcard patterns are a convenient way to say "match anything here, and I don't intend to use it."
 They improve readability by explicitly marking unneeded parts of the structure and are essential for default cases.
 Every `match` statement should usually end with either a wildcard case or otherwise guarantee that all possibilities are handled (to avoid falling through with no match).